Safe-FedLLM: Delving into the Safety of Federated Large Language Models: Methods

-LoRA-Probe provides a lightweight defense that is particularly suitable for FedLLM: (i) it operates solely on parameter updates without accessing raw client data, mitigating privacy and data leakage concerns; and (ii) its linear formulation incurs negligible computational and time overhead.
+LoRA-Probe provides a lightweight detection mechanism that is particularly suitable: (i) it operates solely on parameter updates without accessing raw client data, mitigating privacy and data leakage concerns; and (ii) its linear formulation incurs negligible computational and time overhead.